sharat-developer/connector_sdk/README.md

 An action can make one or more requests to various endpoints.
 Because the framework handles the authentication side of a request, you will not have to worry about that here.

 The most important thing is to identify which endpoint will address the purpose of the action.
-Here we will take a look at Close.io's Lead object and how to retrieve it via the API
+Here we will take a look at Close.io's Lead object and how to retrieve it via the API.

 ![close.io get lead object image](images/closeio-doc.png)